viet34tqc/voting-app/README.md

 ## Tech stack

+- BE: NestJs
+- FE: Vite + ReactJs + Tailwind
+- Database: Redis, just for experiment.
+You can use Postgrest or MySQL instead

 ## Features

 - The host can create a topic and add options.
 They can also set the maximum number of participants.